Aeleppert/programmingportfolio/index.md

 ### Screen Saver
-This is an graphic built in the Processing environment.
+This is an graphic built in the Processing environment written in Java.
 Made October 2020.

 Image of running Screen Saver: